-Then we have the “matrix of amino acids” which is a mixture of L-Glycine, L-Taurine, BCAA's and L-Glutamine.
+Then we have the “amino acid matrix” which is a mixture of L-Glycine, L-Taurine, BCAA's and L-Glutamine.

 Finally, we have flavorings, sugar and some other small ingredients to add flavor, thickness and help with the dissolution of the product, in addition to a digestive enzyme (lactase).

 The ingredients in the protein matrix are positive, and we see that it is made up only of quality protein.